 [Translate to English:] FAQ

 Restitution describes the deaccessioning of cultural or religious objects from their current museal contexts.
 By means of collaboration between communities and institutions, these objects can return to those for whom they were or are meaningful, or those who used them before they were made part of museum collections.
-The return of cultural heritage is both material and immaterial, simply returning objects is not the key goal: no object is without context.
+The return of cultural heritage is both material and immaterial and simply returning objects is not the only goal: no object is without context.

 It is the responsibility of the museum as a cultural institution to retrace the context of its collections.
 This research is called “provenance research.”

 Provenance research aims to unveil everything known about an object.
 In Saxony, museums work with the databank Daphne to organise and collect research to the collections.

 Restitutions are as much material as immaterial; objects are returned alongside provenance research results.
 Ultimately, the aim of provenance research is to gather information and offer transparency on cultural objects and heritage.

 All objects and ancestors in the SES (State Ethnographic Collections of Saxony) are subject to provenance research.

 In the nineteenth century, scientists across Europe sought evidence to prove new theories of evolution concerning the origin of human beings, including a theory of a hierarchy of races.
 This popular theory among scientists was that human beings could be categorised into races based on their physical features, among them for instance the form of skeletons and skulls.
 For this reason, scientists compared skeletons and skulls of people from different parts of the world.
 Partly also colonial officers, outgoing missions, military expeditions, or average travelers were commissioned to collect these.